-7842 - MUSIC THEORY II Meets 5 Times/Week - 1 Credit Grades 11, 12 Prerequisite - Successful completion of Music Theory I college level.
+7842 - MUSIC THEORY II

+Prerequisite - Successful completion of Music Theory I

+This course is designed for students who intend to have a career in music or plan to study music at the college level.
 Class time will be spent in lectures, reading the text, and basic sight-singing exercises.
 Concepts covered will be, but not limited to: reading treble and bass clef, scales, key signatures, intervals, and chords.